da99/Hyper_JS/README.md

 Intro:
 =====

 This is not useful to you.
-Instead,  the following for data binding and model watching:
+Instead, use the following for data binding and model watching:

   * [Ember.js](http://emberjs.com)